July 31st

 Meaning of the subhAShita:

-The words conjoined with reason should be cognized (even when coming) from a child or a parrot.
-Those devoid of reason should not be grasped even coming from bṛhaspati (guru of the Gods) (himself).
+The words conjoined with reason should be cognized (even if coming) from a child or a parrot.
+Those devoid of reason should not be grasped even if coming from Bṛhaspati (guru of the Gods) (himself).

 Commentary:

-At the same time, if something unreasonable is presented by someone in the highest seat of honor, do not follow it!
-Gods being divine, possess good in them. bṛhaspati, their teacher, obviously would have led them on the right path.
-But then, even if he says something irrational, do not follow it because of the high office he holds :).
+At the same time, if something unreasonable is presented even by someone in the highest seat of honor, do not follow it!
+Gods being divine, possess good in them.
+Bṛhaspati, their teacher, obviously would have led them on the right path.
+But then, even if he says something irrational, do not follow it simply because of his credentials.

-Use your own wisdom and judgement.
+Use your own wisdom and judgment.
 Choose wisely.
-Take words at their face value without worrying as to whose face is speaking the words! :).
+Take words for their value without worrying about who is speaking those words!

 pada vigrahaH: